Our Energy Transition Pathway

 Our ambition is to manage and reduce net carbon intensity including Scope 1, 2 and 3 greenhouse gas emissions.

-1 Scope 1 and 2; operated and non-operated at equity basis
+1 Scope 1 and 2; operated and non-operated at equity share basis

-2 100 % of methane emissions from Wintershall Dea's operated assets divided by the share of marketed gas
+2 100% volume of methane emissions of Wintershall Dea’s operated assets divided by the volume of the own operated gas marketed

 3 Commitment to the World Bank's initiative "Zero Routine Flaring by 2030"

 At Wintershall Dea, we are determined to play a key role in the energy transition, delivering low-cost, reliable energy to customers.
 We have set ambitious and measurable targets to further reduce our emissions.

 Our portfolio is well-positioned for growth in natural gas.
 Over the next decade, Wintershall Dea will be investing around €400 million in various initiatives to reduce our greenhouse gas emissions, which will also include investing in projects involving carbon capture and storage (CCS) and hydrogen production.

 Why natural gas plays a crucial role

 Our portfolio has on of the highest weightings of natural gas compared with other companies in our industry.
 Natural gas has a crucial role in the energy transition, including the switch from coal to gas in the next decade and the production of hydrogen in the years to come.